timmcanty/goodSees/README.md

 - Users can feature a single reel on their profile
 - Admins can add,edit, and destroy films
 - Users can see the overall ratings for a film.

-Other Features:
 - Users can search for other Users
-- Users can send/accept friend requests
 - Users can put unwatched films in a 'to watch' reel (Backbone?)
 - Users can search the site for films

-Backbone TODO:
-- Explore Films Index page
+- Dynamic and paginated films index page

+Other Features:
-- Backbone auth
+- Authentication in Backbone
-- Links to other users
+- Users can send/accept friend requests
+- User has Feed of Events